manik-ml-2k23/papp1/README.md

 ![alt text](images/sns_count_plot35.png)

 #### Hypothesisation for Coffeehouse data:

-**About 41.19 Percent of drivers in general accept the coupons**
+- About 41.19 Percent of drivers in general accept the coupons

-**acceptance rate for those who went to a coffee house more than 3 times is higher at 67.25 compared to who went less than 3 times.**
+- Acceptance rate for those who went to a coffee house more than 3 times is higher at 67.25 compared to who went less than 3 times

-**Acceptance rate of higher for drivers age under 25 at 70.83 % compared to age over 25 at 63.95%**
+- Acceptance rate of higher for drivers age under 25 at 70.83 % compared to age over 25 at 63.95%

 ## Next Steps:
 As per CRISP-DM, the next step would be to apply modeling techniques on the data, to cofirm the analysis done and feedback into exploration and analysis process if needed.